Notre Dame High School (Cape Girardeau, Missouri): History

 This building served as St. Mary High School for twenty-nine years before its capacity could not accommodate the enlarging student body.
 In 1948, Rev. Theon Schoen, then pastor of St. Mary, began plans for a new and larger high school.
-Land was purchased between Caruthers and Clark Avenue from the Wulfers family for a new Catholic High School.
-A ground breaking ceremony was held on June 21, 1953 for a new building that would accommodate between 350 and 400 students.
-The new Cape Girardeau Catholic High School opened on September 13, 1954 with an enrollment of 211 students.
+Land was purchased between Caruthers and Clark Avenue from the Wulfers family for a new Catholic high school.
+A groundbreaking ceremony was held on June 21, 1953, for a new building that would accommodate between 350 and 400 students.
+The new Cape Girardeau Catholic High School opened on September 13, 1954, with an enrollment of 211 students.
 The school changed its name to Notre Dame High School in 1960.
 In 1962 Notre Dame received accreditation from the North Central Association of Secondary Schools and Colleges.

-Athletics

-The Notre Dame Boys' Cross Country team won a state championship in 2005.

-The Notre Dame Girls' Soccer won a state championship in 2017 and 2019.